 WAMBAF Tool Box

 WAMBAF is short for Water Management in Baltic Forests.
-In WAMBAF Tool Box, we aim to reduce the export of nutrients and methyl mercury to the waters of the Baltic Sea Region.
+In WAMBAF Tool Box, we aimed to reduce the export of nutrients and methyl mercury to the waters of the Baltic Sea Region.
+The project was active between 2019 and 2021.

-WAMBAF Tool Box is a joint project between public authorities, non-governmental organizations, forest enterprises and research organizations from Sweden, Finland, Latvia, Lithuania, Russia and Poland.
+WAMBAF Tool Box was a joint project between public authorities, non-governmental organizations, forest enterprises and research organizations from Sweden, Finland, Latvia, Lithuania, Russia and Poland.

 Explore the tools

-The aim of the project is to upscale and adapt the tools that were developed in the previous WAMBAF project, and to implement the tools to a wider target group.
+The aim of the project was to upscale and adapt the tools that were developed in the previous WAMBAF project, and to implement the tools to a wider target group.
 The tool boxes include films, planning tools, guidelines and a beaver handbook.
-Learn more about each tool by exploring the tool boxes below.
+Learn more about each tool by exploring the tool boxes.